Kings Cross, New South Wales: British settlement

-Early Subdivision Plans
+Early subdivision plans

 The estates that Governor Darling granted to the emerging merchant class and professional elite shaped the development of the area that came to be known as Kings Cross.
 The mansions built on these estates such as Tusculum remain today as leading examples of architectural design in colonial Australia.

 Subdivision plans also known as estate maps were produced from the mid-19th to mid-20th century and advertised estates and subdivisions of land for sale.
 They illustrate the urban development of Sydney as large estates were divided up and transformed into the suburbs of Sydney.

-The estates and mansions are commemorated through street names such as Roslyn, Orwell and Kellett, as documented in the gallery of subdivision maps.
+The estates and mansions are commemorated through street names such as Roslyn (for Roslyn Hall), Orwell (for Orwell House) and Kellett (for Kellett House), as documented in the gallery of subdivision maps.

 Bohemian district

 The Kings Cross district was Sydney's bohemian heartland from the early decades of the 20th century.
 The illegal trading of alcohol, known as sly grog, was notorious in the area up until mid-century, led by rival brothel owners, Tilly Devine and Kate Leigh.
 For most of the 1900s, the "Cross" was an entertainment centre which hosted numerous clubs and cafes as well as the Kings Cross Theatre, one of Sydney's earliest movie houses.
 The area was also home to a large number of artists, including writers, poets and journalists such as Kenneth Slessor, Christopher Brennan, Hal Porter, George Sprod and Dame Mary Gilmore, entrepreneur Mayfield B. Anthony, actors including Peter Finch and Chips Rafferty, and painters Sir William Dobell and Rosaleen Norton.

-From the 1960s onwards Kings Cross also came to serve as both the city's main tourist accommodation and entertainment mecca, as well as its red-light district.
+From the 1960s onwards, Kings Cross also came to serve as both the city's main tourist accommodation and entertainment mecca, as well as its red-light district.
 It thereby achieved a high level of notoriety out of all proportion to its limited geographical extent.
 Hundreds of American servicemen on R & R (rest and recreation) leave flocked to the area each week in search of entertainment.
 Organised crime and police corruption were well entrenched in the area – one of Sydney's most notorious illegal casinos operated with impunity for many years, although it was known to all and located only yards from Darlinghurst police station.
 Much of this activity can be related with Abe Saffron, commonly known as Mr Sin or "the boss of the Cross".

 A positive influence in the area during that time was the Wayside Chapel, run by Rev Ted Noffs.
-His church was open most of the time, providing a "drop in centre" and counselling services to many of the itinerants who were drawn to the area.
-The Ted Noffs Foundation Inc, established in 1971, continues his work supporting young people and their families who are experiencing drug and alcohol problems and related trauma.
+His church was open most of the time, providing a "drop-in centre" and counselling services to many of the itinerants who were drawn to the area.
+The Ted Noffs Foundation Inc., established in 1971, continues his work supporting young people and their families who are experiencing drug and alcohol problems and related trauma.